ZaremaHarachik/Final_ML_Project/README.md

 The dataset is imbalanced (very few stroke cases), so F1 Score was more important than accuracy Final choice: Logistic Regression – It had the best F1 Score and handled the imbalanced data better

+What I learned:
+Learned to clean and preprocess data, train and evaluate models, and interpret results.
+This project helped me practice coding, problem-solving, and debugging, and inspired me to continue exploring data science.

 Tools and Libraries Used:
 Python
 Pandas and NumPy